caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

     extracted inside an IO action.

-The application of the function `putStrLn :: String -> IO ()` to a string `{putStrLn "Hello world"}` is equivalent to the code below in OCaml.
+The application of the function `putStrLn :: String -> IO ()` to a string =putStrLn "Hello world"= is equivalent to the code below in OCaml.

 ```ocaml